vishalcloudyuga/dcos-docs/1.8/development/create-package.md

 # `config.json`

 This file declares the packages configuration properties, such as the amount of CPUs, number of instances, and allotted memory.
 The defaults specified in `config.json` will be part of the context when `marathon.json.mustache` is rendered.
+This file describes the configuration properties supported by the package, represented as a [json-schema](http://spacetelescope.github.io/understanding-json-schema/).

 Each property should provide a default value, specify whether it's required, and provide validation (minimum and maximum values).
 Users can then override specific values at installation time by passing an options file to the DC/OS CLI or by setting config values through the DC/OS web interface.